hazelcast/hazelcast-reference-manual/src/PortableSerialization.md

 Similar to `IdentifiedDataSerializable`, a Portable Class must provide `classId` and `factoryId`.
 The Factory object creates the Portable object given the `classId`.

-An example `Factory` could be implemented as following:
+An example `Factory` could be implemented as follows:

 ```java
 public class MyPortableFactory implements PortableFactory {